dmx-systems/dmx-documentation/docs/user.rst

 Exploring the data model
 ========================

-You can explore the data model by revealing its parts in topic maps.
+You can explore the data model by revealing its parts in topicmaps.
 The topic types with all their properties (that is associations to other topic types) are saved in the database just like all your content.
 To understand how topic types and association types are built you can thus just navigate them.